1.60 (Buick Student Tickets) / 80 (Welfare Tickets) are only available at the official Tmall store.

 Smoking (including e-cigarettes) is totally banned in the theatre.

-Those who do not wear properly or drink too much will not be able to enter the theatre.
+Improperly dressing or intemperance will not allowed to enter the theatre.
 Please understand.

 Latecomers have to wait, and to enter quietly at intermission or scene break under the guidance of the usher.